Dakarakoso/myRaspiberryProject/README.md

 If everything was setup correctly you should be able to test it.

-you go check it on my youtube channel: []
+you go check it on my youtube channel: [MY FIRST RASPIBERRY PI PROJECT](https://www.youtube.com/watch?v=ZeqKMSR4VPQ)